Hi, hi, hi! HAPPY FRIDAY!

 I have to touch on a couple things in this recipe: shortening and butter extract.
 I’m not one to typically use shortening, except in rare cases where it’s super warranted.
 This is one of those!
 The shortening leaves the cookies softer and more tender, and they spread out less.
 What about the flavor?
 Butter extract that’s what…

-AND THE CHOCOLATE.
-Ok – so I’ve said not too sweet, and I mean it.
+I’ve said not too sweet, and I mean it.
 Just sweet enough.
-These ultimate cookies use high quality dark chocolate chips – 60% cacao baking chips to be exact.
+These ultimate cookies use high-quality dark chocolate chips – 60% cacao baking chips to be exact.
 Taking the cookies to another level of intense, rich, and irresistible.

 - 2 1/4 cups all-purpose flour